MLH-Fellowship/Shortify/backend/README.md

-# 🖥  Summarizer Backend
+# 🖥  Shortify Backend

 ## 📰 ML Part

 In our project we're using an NLP model (BERT).
 This model utilizes the HuggingFace Pytorch transformers library to run extractive summarizations.
 This works by first embedding the sentences, then running a clustering algorithm, finding the sentences that are closest to the cluster's centroids.
 This library also uses coreference techniques, utilizing the https://github.com/huggingface/neuralcoref library to resolve words in summaries that need more context.

 ## 🚀 DEVELOPMENT STEPS FOR ML PART